 Where to eat in Hvar

-Hvar is know to have some pretty good parties during July and August.
+Hvar town is known to have some pretty good parties during July and August.
 Depending on where you go, you will find that Hvar is not the cheapest spot to party, at least if you compare it to other party places in Croatia.
 The classic and most famous places to go out on Hvar:

 - Carpe diem: quite expensive, but undoubtedly the most famous bar in Hvar – Website